-We could of course personally discuss and formulate your own elevator pitch and it might be totally different from the example, but I hope it will give you the broad idea in order to get something written and rehearsed.
+We could of course personally discuss and formulate your own executive elevator pitch and it might be totally different from the administrative elevator pitch example, but I hope it will give you the broad idea in order to get something written and rehearsed.
 Recording yourself as you practice your elevator pitch sample can in itself be a lesson in how to vary and use pitch, tone, intonation, inflection and speaking volume.

 I would also advise extending this idea to considering an additional elevator pitch around your top three value-adds that you would bring to a role.
 Many a time a senior level candidate has been caught out at an initial meeting or phone call with a recruiter by not having prepared and thought through their various personal branding statements.

 For example, imagine you’ve been invited in for a coffee and a chat with a sector specialist senior level recruiter.
 You sit down, having just placed your cup of tea/coffee on the table after the first sip, and they say to you, “So Steve, thanks for coming in.
 What are your three key areas of value that you would bring to a new role?”
 Wow!
 Were you prepared for that question?
 I hope so, as this scenario can happen more often than you might think.
-To put the whole elevator pitch sample piece in context, you may not get to let loose your entire elevator pitch examples in one go.
+To put the whole elevator pitch sample piece in context, you may not get to let loose your entire elevator pitch example for administrative assistant in one go.
 Often during an interview or recruiter meeting it will be part of a more natural dialogue.
 The emphasis I always place is around practicing (aloud) the entire piece, so that when called on to offer your skills list, elevator pitch, etc., you have everything in place and can draw on facts and figures and value-adds as you need to.

+It is important to prove with leadership elevator pitch examples for managers in any pitch you do.
 What I’m advocating of course here is to be fully prepared and on top of your game well in advance.
 So taking that example I would suggest another piece of homework;

 Write your three keys selling points (differentiators or value-adds), around 30 seconds each in duration, practice and polish them, and be ready for this type of question.
 This piece of work will be one of your two core elevator pitches, along with the more general ‘intro style’ elevator pitch example.